FORMAT

 -

-Jeanne Mouton is a PhD candidate in economics at Côte d’Azur University under the supervision of Frédéric Marty.
-She is also an academic assistant for the European Economics Department, European Legal and Economics Analysis track, at the College of Europe in Brugge.
+Jeanne Mouton is a PhD candidate in economics at Université Côte d’Azur under the supervision of Frédéric Marty.
+She was an academic assistant for the European Economics Department, European Legal and Economics Analysis track, at the College of Europe in Brugge and she is now working at the EU Commission, DG CONNECT, DMA Unit.
 Her research field covers industrial organization, competition law and economics, digital economics, economics of privacy, with a focus on damages actions following abuse of dominance infringements in digital markets.

 -

-During her PhD, she has published five different articles in antitrust law, covering a wide range of subjects: mergers, sanctions, due process of law… She has also participated in multiple conferences such as the GREDEG PhD Workshop, a Symposium in Würzburg University and in Aix-en-Provence, the 2022 ASCOLA conference in Porto and conferences organized by Université Côte d’Azur.
+During her PhD, she has published six different articles in antitrust law, covering a wide range of subjects: mergers, sanctions, due process of law… She has also participated in multiple conferences such as the GREDEG PhD Workshop, a Symposium in Würzburg University and in Aix-en-Provence, the 2022 ASCOLA conference in Porto, the 2023 ASCOLA conference in Athens and conferences organized by Université Côte d’Azur.

 - Bibliography